-Often a combined approach is the most effective, because it brings together characteristics of a good intervention.
-For example, any behavioural intervention will be much more effective if it is also family-based.
+Often a combined approach is the most effective, because it brings together characteristics of several good interventions.
+For example, any behavioural intervention will be much more effective if it’s also family-based.

 Examples of combined interventions include:

-Family-based interventions for ASD emphasise the idea that family involvement in the therapy is central to meeting a child’s developmental needs.
-In particular, parents not only drive the decision-making about the intervention, but they also take a key role in delivering it.
+Family-based interventions for autism spectrum disorder (ASD) emphasise the idea that family involvement in therapy is central to meeting children’s developmental needs.
+In particular, parents not only drive the decision-making about interventions, but they also take a key role in delivering them.

 These interventions are designed to provide guidance, training, information and support to family members.

 Research on how well family-based interventions work is limited but growing.
-Real success with them depends on having strong and collaborative parent–professional relationships.
-Their effectiveness also relies on addressing the needs of the whole family, so that everyone in the family benefits, not just the child with autism.
+Their success depends on having strong and collaborative parent-professional relationships.
+Their effectiveness also relies on addressing the needs of the whole family, so that everyone in the family benefits, not just children with ASD.

-Therapy-based approaches to ASD directly provide a specific therapy that targets specific difficulties.
+Therapy-based approaches to autism spectrum disorder (ASD) directly provide a specific therapy that targets specific difficulties.
 Examples include: